ABOUT GRAND ISLES

 Residents can utilize any phone, internet, or tv service they wish.
 All homes have been wired for Comcast cable; also, AT&T has high-speed fiber optic installed in the community.

-Our HOA offers a newly remodeled 3,900 square foot Clubhouse with a gym, the Property Manager’s office, bathrooms, kitchen area, and plenty of space to utilize for parties or meetings.
+Our HOA offers a newly remodeled 3,900 square foot Clubhouse with a gym, the Property Manager’s office, bathrooms, a kitchen area, and plenty of space to utilize for parties or meetings.

 The Clubhouse is adjacent to our large community swimming pool with bathrooms and a kiddie pool area.
 The pools are cleaned five days a week and are heated to 86 degrees.
 Also, attached to the Clubhouse is an outdoor kiddie play area for small children.

 In our Carmel neighborhood, homeowners own 183rd of their swimming pool, and only Carmel residents have keys to use that pool.
-The HOA also maintains Carmel’s front yards and irrigation system, as per the original community documents.
-Carmel homeowners are charged an additional fee of $47.00 per month for these benefits.
+Carmel homeowners are charged an additional fee for this benefit.

 Near the Clubhouse are two tennis courts (also pickleball) and a basketball court.
 Both have recently been resurfaced.

 We have a lighted water feature (fountain) in the lake next to our clubhouse and another in the lake at our back entrance.

 Over the past 2 years, we have been replacing our perimeter fencing and hedges from ficus to mainly Clusia bushes.
 That project is now completed and includes over 8,000 feet of fencing and new hedges.

 Grand Isles has a new and very active Social Committee that coordinates social events, upon approval of the Board.
 Some events planned for 2022 are Food Truck events throughout the year (the next one is celebrating Mardi Gras and includes a DJ and a Magician), several Family Movie Nights, Ladies Night Out, a monthly Ladies’ Luncheon, and Mom’s Group.
 More events will be added.